DNA-BarKeeper/barkeeper/README.md

 Here's what you need to prepare before you can start the setup process:
 - Create an [Amazon Web Storage](https://aws.amazon.com/de/products/storage/) bucket and have your credentials for it ready.
 - Make sure that you have a stable internet connection during all steps of the setup process.
-- Have a server set up with a user with sudo rights and suitable server security measures like a firewall established.
+- Have a server set up running Ubuntu 16.04 or higher versions.
+You will also need a user with sudo rights during the installation process.
+It is highly recommended that you establish suitable server security measures like a properly configured firewall.
-- Install Docker (see the abovementioned guide for installation instructions).
+- Install Docker (choose the appropriate tutorial for Ubuntu Linux [here](https://docs.docker.com/install/)).
 The installed Docker version needs to be 18.06 or higher.
 - Install Docker Compose.
 You can find detailed instructions [here](https://docs.docker.com/compose/gettingstarted/).
 The installed Docker-Compose version needs to be 1.27 or higher.
 - Clone the code from this repository to a suitable location on your server.